kyallanum-MND/MND-Extract-Policy-By-User/README.md

 ## Execution
 When running this script there are two stages: Information Gathering, and Sorting.
+1. Entering Information allows the user to enter information for their organization to run API requests.
+  a. **URL** - The url of the environment without the API endpoint.
+Such as: https://saas.whitesourcesoftware.com
+  b. **User Key** - The user key of an administrator user inside of the organization.
+  c. **Organization Token** - The API key that you would normally get from the Integrate tab of the Mend UI.
-1. Information Gathering runs API requests to get all of the products and projects in an organization, and then gets every single policy for every single product and project.
+2. Information Gathering runs API requests to get all of the products and projects in an organization, and then gets every single policy for every single product and project.
-2. Sorting goes through every single product and project and determines whether a policy owned by the given user exists.
+3. Sorting goes through every single product and project and determines whether a policy owned by the given user exists.

 At the end it will create a file called policies.txt that will create a file in the following format:
 ```